 - Younger people, women and marginalised groups are actively brought along in the corporation.

-Make sure the registers has the following information for every person who is or has been a member:
+Make sure the register members has the following information for every person who is or was a member:

-- the date that person ceased to be a member (if applicable)
+- the date their membership ceased (if applicable)

 (Note: the register of members is a continuing record and if kept correctly, it will help to resolve any disputes about who is a member.)